 User-agent: * # Applies to all robots

-The Crawl-delay directive is not an official directive and exists to prevent overloading the server during crawling due to a high frequency of requests.
-If you encounter this situation, using Crawl-delay could be a temporary solution.
+The Crawl-delay directive is not an official directive.
+It exists to prevent overloading the server during crawling due to a high frequency of requests.

 User-agent: BingBot